mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

 # Why isn't my feedback showing up?

 In my post-job feedback for Lizzie, I called out her profile as fraudulent.
 I was careful to avoid any accusations based on speculation.
-My review focused on objective facts: Lizzie billed me for unrelated work and her Work Diary revealed that she was operating duplicate Upwork profiles.
+My review focused on objective facts: Lizzie billed me for unrelated work, and her Work Diary revealed that she was operating duplicate Upwork profiles.

 Curiously, Upwork translated this into, "No feedback given":